arjunriitb/MRI-image-classification/README.md

 ## Evaluation Metrics
 The model was evaluated using accuracy as the primary metric, achieving an accuracy of .8484 on the test set.

+## Example Usage
+For using the model to predict tumor for the given images first download the model after that copy the code given the Example usage section.
+After copying the codes give the path of the jpg image for which prediction needs to be done.